-The higher education program will temporarily suspend the GRE requirement for the upcoming admission cycle due to the ongoing pandemic.
-For those applicants unable to provide GRE test scores, they are required to submit an academic writing sample.
-This writing sample is intended to demonstrate applicants' ability to engage in critical academic writing.
-This may be a course paper from their previous studies, a project/research report related to their work, or an excerpt from a longer piece (e.g., undergraduate or master's thesis).
-If there is no suitable paper, they can submit new works.
-The writing sample should be about 15-20 pages in length (double space, 12 point font, 1 inch margins)
+Due to the ongoing pandemic, for those applicants unable to provide GRE test scores you are required to submit a solo-authored academic writing sample.
+This writing sample is intended to demonstrate your ability to engage in critical academic writing.
+This may be a course paper from your previous studies, a project/research report related to their work, or an excerpt from a longer piece (e.g., undergraduate or master's thesis).
+If there is no suitable paper, you can submit new works.
+The writing sample should be about 15-20 pages in length including references (double space, 12 point font, 1 inch margins)

 See testing requirements.

 After you fill in and upload the required information, you can submit your completed application.
 Your application must be completed, dated, electronically signed, and submitted by 11:59 p.m.
 EST of the stated deadline.

 You will be prompted to pay a $75 application fee, payable by major credit card only.
 After submitting your payment, you will see your application status change from “saved” to “submitted.”
 Please print this screen for your records, as it confirms that your application has been successfully sent to our school.
 If you have problems submitting your payment, please contact the Office of Graduate Admissions.
 Learn more about our fee waiver policy.

 If any remaining application materials need to be mailed to our office, mail the materials together in a single mailing using this document cover sheet.
 Items received without the cover sheet take longer to process and match to your application.
 Please do not mail your materials in binders or folders.
 Any mailed materials must be received by, not postmarked by, the stated deadline.
 Only completed applications will be considered and reviewed by the Admissions Committee.
 Due to high volume, we are unable to confirm receipt of mailed materials.